-The current approach is that building alcoves or areas where there are significant setbacks from the roadway are treated as being outside of the pedestrian corridor.
-Businesses have been using those areas for merchandizing displays and public amenities.
+The current management practices on Main Street treat areas of significant setback from the roadway and in alcoves as being outside the pedestrian corridor.
+Businesses have been using those areas for merchandizing displays, moveable signs and public amenities.
 In some cases this also involves a conditional use of an outside café.